jconkli07/CircuitPython/README.md

 ## CircuitPython_Servo

 ### Description & Code
 This assignment was to make a servo roatate 180 degrees, and then back 180 degrees, and have it repeat.
+This assignment teaches how to wire, code, and operate a servo with the metro express.
+Also more advanced programming concepts like for loops are used.

 ```python
 # Jay Conklin
 # Makes a servo rotate 180 degrees